ghcollin/multitables/docs/source/quick.rst

 Examples
 ========

-See the `unit tests <https://github.com/ghcollin/multitables/blob/master/multitables_test.py>`_ for complete examples.
+See the :doc:`How-To <howto>` for more in-depth documentation, and the `unit tests <https://github.com/ghcollin/multitables/blob/master/multitables_test.py>`_ for complete examples.